Generative Networks for Precision Enthusiasts: Precision generator

 \subsection{Data set}

 The kind of NN-generators we discuss in this paper are trained on unweighted events at the hadronization level.
 We exclude detector effects because they soften sharp phase space features, so simulations without them tend to be more challenging and their results are more interesting from a technical perspective.
+This means our method will work even better on reconstucted objects.

-The production of leptonically decaying $Z$-bosons with a variable number of jets is the ideal benchmark process.
+The production of leptonically decaying $Z$-bosons with a variable number of jets is an especially challenging benchmark process.
 First, the network has to learn an extremely sharp $Z$-resonance peak.
 Second, QCD forces us to apply a geometric separation between jets, inducing a non-trivial topology of phase space.
 Finally, again because of QCD it does not make sense to define final states with a fixed number of jets, so our generative network has to cover a final state with a variable number of dimensions.
 Given these considerations we work with the process

 simulated with \textsc{Sherpa}2.2.10~\cite{Sherpa:2019gpd} at 13~TeV.
 We use CKKW merging~\cite{Catani:2001cc} to generate a merged sample with up to three hard jets including ISR, parton shower, and hadronization, but no pile-up.
 The final state of the training sample is defined by \textsc{Fastjet}3.3.4~\cite{fastjet} in terms of anti-$k_T$ jets~\cite{anti-kt} with